-The School is managed by the Head of School, a fixed-term appointee reporting to the Pro-Vice Chancellor of the Faculty of Medicine, Health and Life Sciences.
+The School is managed by the Head of School who reports to the Pro-Vice Chancellor of the Faculty of Medicine, Health and Life Sciences.

-The key committees within the School related to Undergraduate issues are:
+The key committees within the School related to Postgraduate issues are:

 The School Board which comprises mostly academic staff but also has support and contract staff and student representatives: The School Board Discusses all issue to do with the School.